Naptwen/linear-non-linear-optimization-analysis/version 12/Readme.md

 This code is not optimized fully (I just used a lot of deep copy vectors instead reference) I could shrink the code and make the optimizing algorithm but now I just let it.
-The aim of this programming is to really create programming that I learn in mathematics lectures.
+The aim of this programming is to really create program that I learn in mathematics lectures.

 #SV FILE SHOULD BE THIS PATTERN
 No! space required